-Ever since the ancient Egyptians built their iconic pyramids several thousand year ago, architects have been replicating them through the centuries both as masses of masonry and as hollowed out geometric forms conventionally positioned with their bases firmly set on terra firma or upside down to announce a new age during the era of Diagonality.
+Ever since the ancient Egyptians built their iconic pyramids several thousand years ago, architects have been replicating them through the centuries both as masses of masonry and as hollowed out geometric forms conventionally positioned with their bases firmly set on terra firma, or upside down to announce a new age during the era of Diagonality.

-Two projects have been profiles on this site already.
-One is Oscar Niemeyer’s Caracas Museum of Modern Art (1954/55) (below)
+Two projects have been profiled on this site already.
+One is Oscar Niemeyer’s Caracas Museum of Modern Art (1954-55) (below)

 and the Canadian Pavilion at Expo 67 in Montreal, Canada (below)